WLNE-TV: Analog-to-digital conversion

-WLNE-TV discontinued regular programming on its analog signal, over VHF channel 6, on February 17, 2009, the original date when full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WLNE-TV ended regular programming on its analog signal, over VHF channel 6, on February 17, 2009, the original date when full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 49, using virtual channel 6.
 It offered a nightlighting service on its analog signal for 60 days following the shutdown.
 The station aired a looping DTV education program as well as all of its newscasts.
 Due to this service being broadcast on analog channel 6, audio was still available on 87.7 FM when this period ended.

 On January 16, 2012, WLNE, along with all Citadel stations, began carrying Disney-ABC's Live Well Network on its digital subchannel (6.2).
 The network was also seen on Cox digital channel 803, Verizon FiOS digital channel 466, Full Channel digital channel 196, and Comcast digital channel 296.
 Prior to this date, the station did not carry an additional network but simulcast its main programming in Standard-definition television (SDTV) on 6.2.
 On August 18, 2014, ahead of the discontinuation of Live Well Network in January, WLNE replaced it with two new multicast networks, Grit and Escape.
 On May 8, 2019, the station added the relaunched Court TV to a third subchannel.
 Escape was rebranded as Court TV Mystery on September 30, 2019, and again as Ion Mystery on February 24, 2022.

 WLNE's digital signal operates at 294,000 watts—equivalent to 1.47 million watts for an analog transmitter.
 Still, due to the fact it now operates from Rehoboth with the other major Rhode Island stations, it has a signal comparable to WJAR and WPRI for the first time ever.